 Be sure to keep up on regular hygiene tasks such as dust baths if you feel shedding has increased.

-Ignoring dust baths or not having your chinchilla take them often enough can be problem number 1 and it’s easily avoidable.
+Ignoring dust baths or not having your chinchilla not take them often enough can be problem number 1 and it’s easily avoidable.

 It’s also essential that you are providing enough dust to your chinchilla during this bath time.

 The usually recommended amount is 2 inches of dust in the actual dust bath container.

 This should be afforded to your chinchilla 2-3 times per week for optimal results.

 I also have a post dedicated to teaching you about the importance of chinchilla dust baths.

 It will help educate some on why chinchillas use dust for their baths and the significance of this being the only cleaning method that you use.